Chris D’Adamo, PhD

 D’Adamo has published his findings in numerous peer-reviewed scientific and medical journals including Clinical Nutrition, Nutrition Research, American Journal of Health Promotion, Journal of Nutrition, American Journal of Preventive Medicine, Nutrients, Journal of Nutrigenetics and Nutrigenomics, Journal of Nutrition, Aging, and Health, Nutrition, Journal of the American College of Nutrition, and Cochrane Database of Systematic Reviews, among many others.

-D’Adamo has also contributed medical textbook chapters to the 6th and 7th editions of Rheumatology and the 5th edition of Practical Management of Pain, and gives invited lectures across the world on the topics of nutrition, physical activity, stress management, and other topics in integrative, functional, and lifestyle medicine.
-Alongside these academic avenues, D’Adamo is frequently sought for media commentary and has been featured in USA Today, Men’s Health, WebMD, Natural Health, SHAPE magazine, Dr. Oz, Food Network, Good Housekeeping, PBS News Hour, AARP, The Arthritis Foundation, New York Magazine, and many other popular media outlets.
+D’Adamo also has contributed medical textbook chapters to the sixth and seventh editions of Rheumatology and the fifth edition of Practical Management of Pain, and gives invited lectures across the world on the topics of nutrition, physical activity, stress management, and other topics in integrative, functional, and lifestyle medicine.
+Alongside these academic avenues, D’Adamo is frequently sought for media commentary and has been featured in USA TODAY, Men’s Health, WebMD, Natural Health, SHAPE magazine, Dr. Oz, Food Network, Good Housekeeping, PBS News Hour, AARP, The Arthritis Foundation, New York Magazine, and many other popular media outlets.